MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ```

 Additionally, it is important to note any match arms that have guard expressions will not be
-considered either for exhaustivity purposes since the compiler has no way of evaluating the guard
+considered either for exhaustivity purposes because the compiler has no way of evaluating the guard
 expression statically.

 ## Limitations on Specific Patterns

-There are some restrictions on when the `..` pattern, and `mut` pattern modifier can be used in a
+There are some restrictions on when the `..` and `mut` pattern modifiers can be used in a
 pattern.

 ### Mutability Usage

 A `mut` modifier can be placed on a variable pattern to specify that the _variable_ is to be mutated
-in the right-hand side expression of the match arm.
+in the right-hand expression of the match arm.
 Note that since the `mut` modifier only
 signifies that the variable is to be mutated, not the underlying data, this can be used on all types
 of match (by value, immutable reference, and mutable reference).